calumgrant/SecureRandom/README.md

 The algorithm used by `SecureRandom` is to

-1. Ensure a large entropy buffer by reading as much data as possible from the source into `value`.
+1. Ensure a large entropy buffer by reading as much data as possible from the entropy source into `value`.
 2. Resize the buffer using *split* such that size = `n*m`.
 3. *Factor* the buffer into the result (`value%n`) and the residue (`value/n`).